b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 >
 > *The Lord promises increased health, wisdom, knowledge, and protection to those who obey the Word of Wisdom.*
 >
 > *Since its introduction, prophets have taught about the importance of following the Word of Wisdom.
-In addition, they have taught Church members to avoid substances that impair judgment or are harmful or highly addictive, whether legal or illegal.
+In addition, they have taught Church members to avoid substances that impair judgment or are harmful or highly addictive, ==whether legal or illegal==.
 For example, vaping, the misuse of prescription drugs, and the ==recreational use of marijuana== violate Church teachings.
 Prophets have taught that we should also follow healthy practices such as nutritious eating, regular exercise, proper hygiene, and getting sufficient rest.*

 — [Word of Wisdom](https://www.churchofjesuschrist.org/study/manual/gospel-topics/word-of-wisdom?lang=eng&id=p7-p12#p7), Topics & Questions